 - 1. Lunchroom tables will be assigned at the beginning of the school year. - 2.
 Students should move through the lunch line without wasting time.
-Movement should be orderly at all times - 3.
+Movement should be orderly at all times. - 3.
 Students should have money ready before reaching the cashier. - 4.
 If money is sent to school for lunch it should be in an envelope with your child's name and lunch number printed on the outside of the envelope. - 5.
-Lunchroom charges should never exceed \$10 and must be paid in full by the end of the school year.
+Lunchroom charges will not be allowed. - 6.
+No bottled or canned carbonated drinks are permitted in the school cafeteria.

-- 6. No bottled or canned carbonated drinks are permitted in the school cafeteria. - 7.
-Student should carry all trash from his/her assigned table to the trash receptacle, leaving tables and floors clean for the next students who will use the area. - 8.
+- 7. Student should carry all trash from his/her assigned table to the trash receptacle, leaving tables and floors clean for the next students who will use the area. - 8.
 Leave the cafeteria only with permission from supervising teacher.
 All students will come to the cafeteria during lunch, whether eating or not. - 9.
 Students are not to carry food, tea, ice, straws or items from the vending machines from the cafeteria. - 10.
 Fast food restaurant items, products, etc., may not be brought into the cafeteria.
 Only a lunch prepared and brought from home will be allowed.